-The Disney Paint the Night parade is held at around 8:00 or 9:00 pm, marking the theme park’s closing time.
-The parade involves a procession of our favorite Disney characters on their own floats.
+The Disney Paint the Night parade was held at around 8:00 or 9:00 pm, marking the theme park’s closing time.
+The parade involved a procession of our favorite Disney characters on their own floats.

 The parade was punctuated by a fireworks show.
 I think this was my favorite part of the parade and I am not ashamed to say it despite my age.
-I’ve always had an affinity with fireworks and it was a treat for the senses.
-(Not that it’s important, but I’m actually very easy to please.)
+I’ve always had an affinity with fireworks and this was a treat for the senses.
+(Not relevant, but I’m actually very easy to please.)

 Where to Buy Hong Kong Disneyland Tickets